About our staff

 I teach late 19th and 20th century American history, with a focus on issues of race, class, gender, and religion.

 My research focuses on the African American civil rights movement, and especially its portrayal in popular culture.
-I am particularly interested in the presentation of religion in civil rights cinema, and the implications this has for public memory of the movement.
+I am particularly interested in the presentation of religion in civil rights cinema, and the implications this has for public memory of the movement and national understanding of the South.
 This research has led to published chapters on Selma, The Help, and Mississippi Burning.

 Current research activities